GitAApple/Custom-Cloud-VPN-Server-Project/index.md

-In this installation tutorial, we will be using Digital Ocean to deploy a customized VPN Server.
+In this installation tutorial, we will be using Digital Ocean to deploy a customized VPN.

-There will be two different servers: Certificate Authority (CA) Server & OpenVPN Server
+There will be two different servers used in this tutorial:
+- Certificate Authority (CA) Server
+- OpenVPN Server

+Some tools you may have to install:
+- Cyberduck (To retreive your files in the server)
+- Tunnelblick / OpenVPN Client (To connect your VPN Server on your device)

 #### Pre-requisite: Setting up server(s) on DigitalOcean